Western View Diner & Steakhouse – Albuquerque, New Mexico

 One of Albuquerque’s most prominent neon spangled signs celebrates Route 66 as it spans across all four lanes of Central Avenue near its intersection with Coors Boulevard Southwest.
 Literally at the shadow of that span is the Western View Diner & Steakhouse which has been pleasing weary travelers and hungry locals since 1941 thanks to generous portions of reasonably priced and delicious comfort food with a homemade taste that comes from years of plying its culinary craft.

 Because of its longevity, this venerable Albuquerque institution was, in 2010, named to the New Mexico Tourism Department’s “Culinary Treasures Trail,” an initiative which honors those rare and precious family-owned-and-operated gems operating continuously since at least December 31st, 1969.
-As with all the restaurants on the list, the Western View Diner & Steakhouse is an independent mom-and-pop restaurant which has stood the test of time to become beloved institutions in their neighborhoods and beyond.
+As with all the restaurants on the list, the Western View Diner & Steakhouse is an independent mom-and-pop restaurant which has stood the test of time to become beloved institutions in its neighborhoods and beyond.

 The menu primarily features American standards with New Mexican and Greek entrees thrown in for good measure.
 The diner has been owned by three successive Greek proprietors, the most recent being Stavros Anagnostakos.
 Like many august diners, the Western Diner’s character is in its austerity, its staff and its clientele.
 One wall features vintage black and white photographs of the stars of yesteryear.
 Frequent diners prefer to sit at a stool along the counter.
 That gives them the best vantage point for the dessert tray and better access to the chatty and accommodating wait staff.